Meet Our 2021-2022 Leadership

 JoAnn Ponder, PhD is a psychologist-psychoanalyst who has a private practice in Austin providing psychoanalysis, psychotherapy, family/couples therapy, consultation, and study groups.
 She was trained in adult psychoanalysis and child psychotherapy at the Center for Psychoanalytic Studies in Houston, where she previously served on the faculty.
 She also completed postgraduate programs in infant-parent mental health intervention, object relational family and couples therapy, and psychoanalytic writing.
 Over the years, JoAnn has presented papers on a variety of clinical and applied psychoanalytic topics at national and international conferences.
 In 2004, she was awarded the David A. Freedman Candidate Paper’s Prize by HPS.
 Her publications include a co-edited book about women’s issues, book chapters about adoptive motherhood and the childhood loss of a parent, and journal articles about narcissism in psychoanalysis, collective trauma following the Tower shootings in Austin, psychological defenses against climate change, the influence of childhood trauma on subsequent career choice, and patients’ identifications and projections onto dogs.

-Marketing Chair
+Marketing and membership Chair

 Kervil Durand, LCSW